UtsavBajracharya/Book-Inventory-System/README.md

 Start the Frontend Server
-Go to frontend folder:
+Go to the frontend folder:

 - npm start
-- The frontend will be running on http://localhost:3000.
+- The front end will be running on http://localhost:3000.

 ![image](https://github.com/user-attachments/assets/5105daaf-30b6-4190-bf49-75f39a08c468)